 The Top Books to Add to Your Summer Reading List

-Laying by the lake, sitting in line for the rollercoaster, relaxing on your lunch break, wherever you find time to enjoy a good book can become a place where you slip away to another world.
+Lying by the lake, sitting in line for the rollercoaster, relaxing on your lunch break, wherever you find time to enjoy a good book can become a place where you slip away to another world.
 Books are a powerful thing; they take us to new adventures, experiences, and mindsets that we may not have had the courage to discover or create for ourselves.
-This summer we’d like to share some of the books that have influenced us at Lincoln Savings Bank the most; books which have given us laugher, education, and understanding.
+This summer we’d like to share some of the books that have influenced us at Lincoln Savings Bank the most; books that have given us laugher, education, and understanding.

 If you have seen Tony’s Netflix special, I am Not Your Guru, you may already know the type of tough love you will see throughout this novel.
 Using layman’s terms, Tony creates clear broad strokes surrounding some foundational investing wisdom, while also identifying potential red flags that may arise when working through your future financial plans.

 Getting lost in this novel is easy after delving into the first chapter.
 Based in the southern bayous, the main character has grown up on the outskirts of society, making the most of her situation away from civilization.
 This reading experience constantly showcased how a woman with grit and determination can create a home and career even in the most unlikely of circumstances.

 Shonda Rhimes is the creator of many TV shows you may know and love; shows like Grey’s Anatomy, How to Get Away with Murder, and Scandal.
 Through her autobiographical novel, she shares how opening herself up to opportunities catapulted not only her success but her happiness.
 Year of Yes is an honest testimony to working in the film industry as a single black woman, sharing the unique stories of triumph and failure that have led her to where she is today.